roman-milk/roman-milk.github.io/gamer-goddess.md

  =======================

  The conclusion of the Gamer Goddess series follows shortly.
 Completed and in final edit.
 Again, I hope you've enjoyed the story so far.
 Thanks.
-Report_Story #1